SkidderMC/FDPClient/README.md

 ## Additional libraries
 ### Mixins
 Mixins can be used to modify classes at runtime before they are loaded.
-FDPClient uses it to inject its code into the Minecraft client.
+FDPClient uses them to inject its code into the Minecraft client.
 This way, we do not have to ship Mojang's copyrighted code.
 If you want to learn more about it, check out their [documentation](https://docs.spongepowered.org/5.1.0/en/plugin/internals/mixins.html).

 ## Contributing
-We are welcome for your contributions, but you have to follow these rules to make us merge your pull request.
+We welcome contributions, but you have to follow these rules to make us merge your pull request.

 ### Language and Code Quality
 Your code needs to be able to build, and make the bugs of the code as less as you can!